MileHacker Logo

 Driving & Road Conditions

-• A personal vehicle or rental car is the virtually mandatory choice for exploring Home To Diverse ecosystems.
+• YOUR own vehicle or rental car is the virtually mandatory choice for exploring Home To Diverse ecosystems.

-• The streets within the park are generally well-maintained.
+• Roads inside of the park are generally well-maintained.
 Some roads, like Hurricane Ridge Road, close seasonally or need tire chains in winter.

 • Gas stations are in neighboring towns, not within the park.
 Fill up before entry.

-• Vigilance for deer, elk, and other animals on roads is important, notably first thing in the morning and evening.
+• Vigilance for deer, elk, and other animals on roads is important, notably in the early morning and evening.
 Collisions with wildlife sometimes happen.

 Border & Bus Connections